bion-slmn/bank_app_Django-/README.md

 ## CREATE AN ACCOUNT with balance, the balanace is optional
 curl -X POST http://127.0.0.1:8000/myapp/account/ -d 'name=dons' -d 'balance=3000'

-This return and id of the user
+This return and id of the account created

 #account_id":"270e39d5-b5d9-4731-8a42-740b37ae65a3"

-## DEOPIST
+## DEP0SIT INTO THE ACCOUNT
  curl -X POST http://127.0.0.1:8000/myapp/deposit/ -d "account_id=270e39d5-b5d9-4731-8a42-740b37ae65a3" -d 'deposit=35507.5'

 ## WITHDRAWWING FROM THE ACCOUNT